Harmon-Peak Relationship60

 Daniel

 Priya, I owe you an apology.
-The Rev 7 SDSs have been in our legal review since the December 1 bulletin — they're going out this week, and yes, the one with yesterday's shipment should have been the new version.
-We can have the updated SDS in your inbox by close of business today.
-The printed copy is literally in the mail — we still use certified mail for SDS updates, legal preference.
-It'll be with you Friday.
+Rev 7 SDSs have been in our legal review since the December 1 bulletin — they go out this week, and yes, yesterday's shipment should have had the new version.
+We can email the updated SDS by close of business today.
+Printed copy is in certified mail, with you Friday.

 What do you commit to?